Why Kids Love Their Stuffed Animals (Backed by Science) - Baby Chick

 I began my research, unsure of what I would find.
 But now I’m convinced Adley’s attachment to her water bottle is not only completely normal but also a sign of happiness and growth.
 It’s also a natural sign of development and a coping mechanism to fight separation anxiety.

-Is it strange that she chose a water bottle, not a blanket or stuffed animal?
+Is it unusual that she chose a water bottle, rather than a blanket or stuffed animal?
 Sure.
 But it seems like a simple compromise to make as Adley continues her transition into a new environment.
-Experts say the attachment to these objects intensifies around three and usually begins to wain within a year or two.
-But it can continue into the later stages of childhood, which isn’t bad.4
+Experts say the attachment to these objects intensifies around three and usually begins to wane within a year or two.
+However, it can persist into the later stages of childhood, which is not necessarily a bad thing.4

 Share